Side Dishes for Spaghetti: 13 Choices to Inspire Your Pasta

 Or slices of sweet pears or figs wrapped in salty prosciutto – what a marvelous way to start the perfect pasta dinner.

-If you’re looking for a little more crunch and you’re not already serving bread with the main dish, an herby crostini or tomatoey bruschetta is just the thing.
+If you’re looking for a little more crunch and you’re not already serving bread with the main dish, an herby crostini or tomato topped bruschetta is just the thing.

 WINE FOR WHEN YOU’RE DINING ON SPAGHETTI